Quick Answer

 The Key Distinction: Two Tick Seasons in Ontario

 Ontario's most dangerous tick — the blacklegged tick — has two distinct peak activity periods, driven by its lifecycle.
-This is why we recommend two professional tick treatments per season, not one.
+Two peaks with months of activity in between is exactly why we run five professional tick treatments per season, roughly one a month from May through September, rather than a spring-and-fall pair.

 Tiny nymphs (poppy-seed sized) emerge and quest aggressively.
 Responsible for majority of Lyme disease cases.
 Nearly impossible to see on skin.